What characterizes a flexible tool for challenging tasks in a test and measurement environment?

 The format of the new system should be small and portable, accessing as many applications as possible.
-It should be installed close to the sensor to ensure shorter cable lengths to give high quality measurement results in distributed mode.
+It should be installed close to the sensor to ensure shorter cable lengths, giving high quality measurement results in distributed mode.
 Changing requirements would be resolved with built-in functionality.
-It should be possible to integrate a completely new measurement parameter and any sensor you want quickly.
+It should be possible to integrate any measurement and any sensor you want quickly.

 To further optimize our customers’ workflow, we paired the resulting demand for universal inputs with TEDS technology, where an electronic data sheet in the sensor or plug, combined with universal channels, increases the efficiency of automatic channel setup by around 70%.
 Of course, QuantumX was intended to be a reference point in terms of accuracy and precision and in no way inferior to the globally established MGCplus.

 Another factor of course was the growing demand for higher dynamics.
 Machinery was becoming more dynamic and electrified.
 The signal bandwidths and sample rates should therefore fully encompass the vibroacoustic range, allow rotational analysis and be able to handle transient jobs with adequate resolution.